Sohaibmeo/ai-agent/docs/current-progress.md

 ## Backend

 We have to make sure plans are better designed; better budgets; better goal requirements; agent is actually thinking smartly about these.
+(Improved coach agent)
 We have to make sure that wherever user types to say something like change this or that. it actually works as well.

-## Frontend

-Recipe: recipe detail still uses stub data; needs real recipe/ingredient/method data and a save endpoint to persist ingredient edits/add/remove and AI notes;
+(Improved review agent)

 # Suggestions for next changes :